RallyHackathon/RallyQCUtils/README.md

     rallyqc --create spreadsheetname config.xml

-To generate config files from a spreadsheet and writing to a "location" directory:
+To generate config files from a spreadsheet, include custom content from config.xml, and writing to a "location" directory:

     rallyqc --generate spreadsheet config.xml location